Ringing in the Elizabethan New Year 1582 with Sparkle and a Hanky

 What did they talk about while they were dancing?

-Subscribe below to receive the latest posts and updates directly to your inbox all year!
+You won’t want to miss the newest from The Secret Lives of Elizabethans!
+To receive the latest posts and updates directly to your inbox all year, sign up here:

-If you liked this post, use these buttons to share!
+If you liked this post, please like and share!